kubemq-io/docs/docs/installation-single.md

 Prepare a Linux host and install Docker onto it.
 Use any Linux flavor supported by Docker.

-For instructions on how to install Docker, see the instructions on [Docker](https://docs.docker.com/install/) website
+For instructions on how to install Docker, see the instructions in [Docker](https://docs.docker.com/install/) website

 **Step Two: Start KubeMQ**